biruk2080/personalized-Learning-Planner-Agent/README.md

 3. Input your current skills, learning goals, and the number of days for the plan.

 4. Click "Generate Learning Plan" to receive a personalized plan.

-## Project Structure

-- `PlannerAgent.py`: Main application file containing the LangGraph workflow and Gradio UI.
-- `README.md`: This file.
-- `.env`: Environment variables (not included in repo).

-## How It Works

-The agent uses a state graph with the following nodes:
-1. Assess Skills: Evaluates user skills and goals to provide a summary.
-2. Decompose Goals: Creates a step-by-step curriculum.
-3. Create Plan: Generates a detailed daily learning plan.
-4. Summarize Progress: Suggests next steps.

-Each node leverages OpenAI's GPT model for intelligent content generation.

 ## Contribuer
 Biruk Geletu